j-goodz/whisper-writer/README.md

 WhisperWriter is a small speech-to-text app that uses [OpenAI's Whisper model](https://openai.com/research/whisper) to auto-transcribe recordings from a user's microphone to the active window.

-Once started, the script runs in the background and waits for a keyboard shortcut to be pressed (`ctrl+shift+space` by default).
+Once started, the app runs in the background (optionally hidden to the system tray) and immediately listens for your keyboard shortcut (`ctrl+shift+space` by default).
 When the shortcut is pressed, the app starts recording from your microphone.
 There are four recording modes to choose from:
 - `continuous` (default): Recording will stop after a long enough pause in your speech.
 The app will transcribe the text and then start recording again.
 To stop listening, press the keyboard shortcut again.
 - `voice_activity_detection`: Recording will stop after a long enough pause in your speech.
 Recording will not start until the keyboard shortcut is pressed again.
 - `press_to_toggle` Recording will stop when the keyboard shortcut is pressed again.
 Recording will not start until the keyboard shortcut is pressed again.
 - `hold_to_record` Recording will continue until the keyboard shortcut is released.
 Recording will not start until the keyboard shortcut is held down again.

 You can change the keyboard shortcut (`activation_key`) and recording mode in the [Configuration Options](#configuration-options).
+The Activation Key can be set using a capture dialog: click “Set” and press your desired combo.
 While recording and transcribing, a small status window is displayed that shows the current stage of the process (but this can be turned off).
 Once the transcription is complete, the transcribed text will be automatically written to the active window.

 The transcription can either be done locally through the [faster-whisper Python package](https://github.com/SYSTRAN/faster-whisper/) or through a request to [OpenAI's API](https://platform.openai.com/docs/guides/speech-to-text).
 By default, the app will use a local model, but you can change this in the [Configuration Options](#configuration-options).
 If you choose to use the API, you will need to either provide your OpenAI API key or change the base URL endpoint.

 **Fun fact:** Almost the entirety of the initial release of the project was pair-programmed with [ChatGPT-4](https://openai.com/product/gpt-4) and [GitHub Copilot](https://github.com/features/copilot) using VS Code.
 Practically every line, including most of this README, was written by AI.
 After the initial prototype was finished, WhisperWriter was used to write a lot of the prompts as well!

+## Fork notes

+This repository is a fork of the original project by [savbell](https://github.com/savbell/whisper-writer).
+All credit for the original idea and implementation goes to the upstream author and contributors.

+This fork focuses on startup speed, UX polish, and ease of setup.
+Highlights include:
+- Auto-listen on launch, optional model warm-up, start hidden to tray, and start on Windows login.
+- Tray improvements: single-click to open Settings, quick actions (Start Listening/Recording/Stop), logical separators.
+- Refined Settings UI: grouped sections, scrollable tabs, modern styling, numeric inputs for int/float.
+- Activation Key capture dialog (click Set, then press your preferred combo) with safe pause/resume of hotkey listener during capture.
+- Faster text insertion with paste-only/auto modes and bulk threshold.
+- Faster startup via lazy imports and deferring local model creation until first use; simplified run path.

+This fork remains licensed under the GNU GPL, consistent with upstream.
+Please see [LICENSE](LICENSE) for details.
+If you use or share this fork, consider starring both this repo and the upstream project.

 ## Getting Started